electron/electron/docs/api/browser-window.md

 * `show` Boolean - Whether window should be shown when created.
 * `frame` Boolean - Specify `false` to create a [Frameless Window](frameless-window.md).
-* `node-integration` Boolean - Whether node integration is enabled.
-Default is `true`.
 * `accept-first-mouse` Boolean - Whether the web view accepts a single mouse-down event that simultaneously activates the window.
 * `disable-auto-hide-cursor` Boolean - Whether to hide cursor when typing.